Code-Institute-Submissions/Gomsur-roberts-bike-rentals/readme.md

     [`manage.py`] Can manage the store employee users in the django system

-## Django Application User Stories
+## Robert's Bike Rentals User Stories